za3k/subsetg-book/intro-040-loops.md

 END;
 ```

-`FIXED BINARY` corresponds to the nteger type in other languages.
+`FIXED BINARY` corresponds to the integer type in other languages.
 The range of values specifed by `(15)` is that of a 16-bit integer:
 from -32767 to 32767.
 All PL/I values are signed, so the sign bit
 is not included in the declaration.
 If we left off the `(15)`,